-Every time students sit in the examination hall, they feel anxious and nervous.
-The pressure is so overwhelming that students tend to forget what they have learned.
-Though it is natural among all but the situation can be made easy by following a few tricks while sitting in the examination hall and taking the exam.
+How so well you may have prepared for the examinations to obtain high scores, but what if you are not able to put all your knowledge in the right way on your answer sheet.
+Actually, it is a well observed fact that students generally become nervous and anxious while sitting in the examination hall.
+The pressure is so overwhelming that they tend to forget what they had learned.
+Though it is natural among all but the situation can be made easy by following a few useful tips while sitting in the examination hall and taking the exam.

 Here we will take a look at some tips and strategies which will help you prepare and attempt your exams in the best possible way.

 List out the questions which you are more confident writing at.
 There’s no need to write the answers in the same order as in question paper.
-Firstly, write those answers which you know very well.
-This will help you gain confidence and will also help you spare enough time to think about the other questions, answers to which are a bit blur in your mind.
+Firstly, write those answers which you know correctly.
+This will help you gain confidence and will also help you spare enough time to think about the answers of other questions which are a bit blur in your mind.

 Read a question carefully and understand the sense of question.
 Try to limit your answer to the requirement and avoid writing a whole paragraph explaining something that either does not need explaining, or that has not even been asked.
 Keep your answers left justified.